If you buy something from a this link, myelectricsparks Media may earn a commission. See our Read More.

 What is MicroPython?

-- If a software developer who had never on hardware but still wants to write libraries for Microcontroller embedded systems for personal or professional projects then MicroPython should be used.
+- If a software developer never has hardware but still wants to write libraries for Microcontroller embedded systems for personal or professional projects, then MicroPython should be used.

 - The MicroPython working method is similar to that of Python.
-So if the software developer is familiar with Python working systems then controlling MicroPython will be easier for him/her.
+So if the software developer is familiar with Python working systems, controlling MicroPython will be easier.

-- But if the software developer is working the first time then don’t worry it’s an easy language and can be easily learned
+- But if the software developer is working the first time, then don’t worry.
+It’s an easy language and can be easily learned.
+(SOURCE)

-How is Computer to use for Raspberry Pi Programming?
+How is a Computer to use for Raspberry Pi Programming?

 RASPBERRY PI PICO DOCUMENTATION: